 The buds then begin to blossom into what are known as the perfect flower.
 As self-pollinating, grape flowers find they are not indebted to bees, and are allotted all the credit as the season

 June and July come quick, bringing with them immature, unripe clusters of grape bunches.
 All grapes begin their life as green berries that will change colors throughout their time on the vine.
 A period referred to as vérasion.
 It is during vérasion when the fruit changes from green to yellow, pink, red, or purple.
-This display of color creates a joy throughout the vineyard and gets a Dave’s gears turning!
+This display of color creates a joy throughout the vineyard and gets Dave’s gears turning!

 It is also during the summer months that grapevines undergo a green harvest, or thinning of superficial grape bunches.
 Excess growth is removed from the vines with a hope that they may once again concentrate their energy into the remaining grapes.

-Quite possibly the most gorgeous, well-known time of year in the vineyard is fall and most commonly, loving referred to as the harvest season.
+Quite possibly the most gorgeous, well-known time of year in the vineyard is fall and most commonly, lovingly referred to as the harvest season.
 Aesthetically pleasing, September through November sees a changing of the leaves and fruit that has achieved its full potential.
 It’s a time when all hands are on deck to make sure the grapes are picked in a timely fashion to begin the pressing and production of that divine nectar.

 FUN FACT: Grapes do not continue to ripen once picked.
 It then becomes a case of what you see, and taste, is what you get!